WANdisco/wandisco-documentation-ldm/docs/create-migration.md

    [`migration run`](./command-reference.md#migration-run)

-### Create a non-live migration
+## Create a static migration

-Create a non-live migration if you do not want LiveData Migrator to scan for changes to your data during a migration.
-These migrations do not require you to have write access to the source filesystem, nor do they require you to operate the migration as the `hdfs` user.
+[Create a static migration](./non-live-migration.md) if you do not want LiveData Migrator to scan for changes to your data during a migration.
+These migrations do not require you to have write access to the source filesystem, or operate the migration as the `hdfs` user.

-To create a non-live migration, see [create a non-live migration](./non-live-migration.md).